darmag12/forkify-app/README.md

 [x] Uniqid (for generating unique ids);

-* The architecture of this project was implemented with MVC
+* The architecture of this project was implemented by MVC